-As far as Halloween attractions in Denver go, the most infamous haunted house is 13th Floor, one of the craziest and most terrifying haunted houses in the country.
+As far as Halloween attractions in Denver go, the most infamous haunted house is the 13th Floor, one of the craziest and most terrifying haunted houses in the country.
 Based on the legend of the spooky 13th floor, guests wind their way through a frightening horror tour.
 With a new location, special effects makeup, and scary sets, the 13th Floor goes all out to scare the pants off you.
-The scares start September 13th and run until November 9th.
+The scares start September 11th and run until November 7th.

 The Denver Zoo and Botanic Gardens Halloween Attractions

 If haunted houses are a little too scary, Glow at the Gardens might be more your speed.
-Running October 21st-25th, each night Denver Botanic Gardens transforms into a glowed up light festival, with luminaria-lined pathways, spooky lighting displays and hundreds of carved, glowing gourds.
-Watch as pumpkin artists create larger-than-life sculptures, incredible jack-o’-lanterns and ornately detailed showpiece pumpkins.
+Typically running October 21st-25th, each night Denver Botanic Gardens transforms into a glowed up light festival, with luminaria-lined pathways, spooky lighting displays and hundreds of carved, glowing gourds.
+Watch as pumpkin artists create larger-than-life sculptures, incredible jack-o’-lanterns, and ornately detailed showpiece pumpkins.
 Feel like a kid again with trick-or-treating, glow-in-the-dark games, scavenger hunts, Halloween carnival games, fire performances and pumpkin carving demos.

 Boo-lesque Halloween Burlesque and Comedy Show

-Celebrate the 14th annual Boo-lesque Halloween Burlesque and Comedy show at the Clocktower Caberet.
+Celebrate the 15th annual Boo-lesque Halloween Burlesque and Comedy show at the Clocktower Cabaret.
 The Clocktower Clockettes will pay a spooky burlesque tribute to Halloween.
 It’s such a scary scene The Clockettes jump right out of their shirts.
-Hosted by Naughty Pierre, the event typically features aerial feats, jugglers, magicians, comedy and camp.
+Hosted by Naughty Pierre, the event typically features aerial feats, jugglers, magicians, comedy, and camp.
 It’s old-fashioned fun with interactive comedy, costumes are encouraged, and there’s a prize for the best costume at the show.
-The Boo-lesque show has become a Halloween staple, if you’re still looking for things to do in Denver on Halloween weekend.
+The Boo-lesque show has become a Halloween staple if you’re still looking for things to do in Denver on Halloween weekend.
 The show runs from Thursday, October 24th thru Thursday, October 31st, so you can catch a show during the week and still hit up the most epic Halloween party in Denver on Halloween weekend.